 The Art of Science

-Faculty, staff, students and postdocs are invited to participate in our first Art of Science competition, organized by the Office of Research Advancement.
 Advances in imaging technology and tools mean that scientists have an increased ability to generate exciting data as well as to create compelling works of art.
-This contest is an opportunity to share the beauty of science through photographs and images that describe some aspect of research captured visually.
+This contest offers an opportunity to share the beauty of science through photographs and images that describe some aspect of research captured visually.

 - The World Around Us: images in which the subject is visible to the naked eye